-The maximum number of retakes allowed in a program leading to an Open University award is 10.
-Students have the option of using some of these retakes for non validated courses.
+The maximum number of retakes allowed in a program leading to an Open University award is ten (10).
+If a student fails a validated course more than two times s/he may be required to withdraw from the OU validated award unless CASP has accepted the student's petition for mitigating circumstances.
+The final decision is made by the Board of Examiners.
+Students have the option of using some of the 10 retakes for non validated courses.
 However, the total number of retakes allowed toward both the DEREE US degree and the OU validated award is 10.
+When students retake a course, they are required to submit and be assessed on new assessments not used during the previous time(s) they took the course.